-• Analyse the consequences of the revolution and evaluate the extent to which it brought change to society.

-Analyse the significant challenges that confronted the new regime after the initial outbreak of revolution.
-Evaluate the success of the new regime's responses to these challenges and the extent to which the consequences of revolution resulted in dramatic and wide reaching social, political, economic and cultural change, progress or decline. • Challenges faced by the new regime, the response by the new leaders and the use of violence and policity of the new regime.
+- Analyse the consequences of the revolution and evaluate the extent to which it brought change to society. - Analyse the significant challenges that confronted the new regime after the initial outbreak of revolution. - Evaluate the success of the new regime's responses to these challenges and the extent to which the consequences of revolution resulted in dramatic and wide reaching social, political, economic and cultural change, progress or decline. - Challenges faced by the new regime, the response by the new leaders and the use of violence and policies of terror and repression, initiating severe policies of social control to stay in power.